FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

 ### --bf-dd
-Whether to use built-in dictionary for brute force
+Whether to use the built-in dictionary for brute force cracking:

 ```plain
 -bf-dd
 ```

-**You can use it as follows**
+**Combined usage can be like the following**:

 ```plain
 cthun -ps-ip ip.txt -ps-tp 100 -bf -bf-u user.txt -bf-p password.txt